tassiluca/scafi3-mp-api-thesis/presentation/presentation.md

 ### Motivations

-- Aggregate Computing span heterogeneous devices and platforms
+- Aggregate Computing span heterogeneous devices and platforms;
 - Several implementations of AC exist for different programming languages to:
   - target different platforms and environments;
   - leverage unique strengths of the host programming languages;